Air Caribbean Flight 309: Crash

 The two airplanes almost collided over San Juan.
 Minutes before, Flight 309 announced that they were just past Dorado Airport, where they would have had to report because they were flying under visual flight rules, and were over Levittown instead.
 Pilot Cannon could not contact Dorado Airport because his airplane's approach frequency was inoperative; he phoned the local air controllers from his airplane instead.

 Eastern's flight 75's approach was begun over the Atlantic Ocean; the airliner was flying on instrument flight rules.

 At 18:41, about 5 minutes before flight 309's crash, Cannon was advised as to the position of the Eastern L-1011, which San Juan controllers had observed go down to 3,000 feet and place itself directly behind flight 309, with about two minutes of distance separation between the two aircraft.
 Because of the difference of speed at which the two airplanes were coming, there was now a danger that the two airliners would collide.
 Pilot Cannon acknowledged having the Eastern L-1011 in sight.
 He was heard saying "Yeah, I got him" to San Juan control tower, referring to the Eastern jet.
 At 18:42, the smaller aircraft was told by the controllers to head in a southeast direction at 130 degrees in order to let the Eastern airplane overpass the Air Caribbean one, at the same time the controllers warned the Air Caribbean plane about the possible effects of wake turbulence.

 A few seconds later, controllers turned their attention to the Eastern L-1011, telling them that Air Caribbean flight 309 would now be following them for final descent.
 The L-1011 had by now descended to 1,400 feet, its speed lowered from 220 knots to about 146 knots, while the Air Caribbean aircraft was at 110 knots, which caused the Eastern L-1011 to delay its overtaking of the Puerto Rican airliner until now.

 At 18:43, pilot Cannon told controllers that he had lost sight of the Eastern jet.
 The airplanes were so close, however, that an Eastern pilot who was riding jump-seat on the L-1011 later testified he could see the Beech's passengers' silhouettes from his vantage point.
-This closeness between the two airplanes is considered to have caused hazardous wake turbulence that Air Caribbean flight 309 had then to overcome.
+This closeness between the two airplanes is considered to have caused hazardous wake turbulence for Air Caribbean flight 309.

 The wake turbulence led pilot Cannon to lose control of the Beech aircraft.
-That and the fact he was flying at under 1,000 feet at the time of the crash meant he had no time to recover and the airplane he was flying plummeted into the local bar near Residencial Las Casas, killing him and all five passengers aboard, and injuring several patrons at the bar, including a local mechanic identified by the press as Luciano Rivera.
+Because he was flying at under 1,000 feet at the time of the crash, he had no time to recover and the airplane plummeted into the local bar near Residencial Las Casas, killing him and all five passengers aboard, and injuring several patrons at the bar, including a local mechanic identified by the press as Luciano Rivera.

 The Eastern Air Lines airplane landed safely at the airport, with no injuries reported among the crew and passengers on that aircraft.